F.A.I.R. (Foster Allegation Information Resource)

 - Standards for licensed providers

-- Close monitoring by DHS due to
+- Close monitoring by HHS due to

 placements in the home - Children in care with difficult